Spaghetti & Meatballs with Ballymaloe Bolognese Sauce

 - In a bowl mix together all the ingredients for the meatballs, adding the egg last to help bind everything together.

-- Fry off a small piece to taste first, adjust seasoning if necessary.
+- Fry off a small piece to taste, then adjust the seasoning if necessary.
 Take a piece of the mixture and form a ball about the size of a whole walnut.
 Repeat until all the meat is used.

 - Place a pan over a medium to high heat on the hob and heat a little oil.
 Cook the meatballs in small batches until they have browned on the outside and are cooked through.
 Cut one in half to test if it’s cooked.